 A. Introducing the Regulations Governing Small Amount Remittance Services for Foreign Migrant Workers in July 2021 to facilitate cross-border movements of funds for foreign migrant workers

-1. According to the "2019 Global Education Monitoring Report" published by UNESCO on November 20, 2018, the average remittance fee for foreign migrant workers in various countries accounted for about 7% of the total remittance and reduction of the service fees for remittances sent by foreign workers back to their home countries would allow developing countries to spend an additional US$1 billion on education and contribute to the promotion of global education equity.
+1. According to the 2019 Global Education Monitoring Report published by UNESCO on November 20, 2018, the average remittance fee for foreign migrant workers in various countries accounted for about 7% of the total remittance and reduction of the service fees for remittances sent by foreign workers back to their home countries would allow developing countries to spend an additional US$1 billion on education and contribute to the promotion of global education equity.

-2. The Financial Supervisory Commission enacted the Regulations Governing Small Amount Remittance Services for Foreign Migrant Workers on June 30, 2021, with the power granted according to the 4th paragraph of Article 4 of the Act Governing Electronic Payment Institutions for allowing foreign migrant worker remittance companies to provide foreign migrant workers remittance services in order to facilitate remittances and exchange of foreign currencies for foreign workers and reduce service fees for foreign remittances.
+2. The Financial Supervisory Commission enacted the Regulations Governing Small Amount Remittance Services for Foreign Migrant Workers on June 30, 2021, with the power granted according to the Paragraph 4 of Article 4 of the Act Governing Electronic Payment Institutions for allowing foreign migrant worker remittance companies to provide foreign migrant workers remittance services in order to facilitate remittances and exchange of foreign currencies for foreign workers and reduce service fees for foreign remittances.
 The regulations were enacted on July 1, 2021.
 The key points are as follows: